 Van Cleef & Arpels – Diamond cutter

 Van Cleef Arpels – Art Foundry

 Tell us more about the jewelry designer

 I am not myself Jewellery designer, but I work with them.
 This is where it all begins.
 It’s an essential step in Fine Jewellery.
 The designer has the responsibility of bringing his own universe on his creation and make sure the client will be hooked.

-Beside creation, he follows every steps of the making process.
+Besides creation, he follows every step of the making process.
 He needs to be creative while making sure it is technically feasible.

 I met some designers who told me they work with a lot of constraints.
-Such as working on a collection without modifying much the elements.
+Such as working on a collection without modifying much of the elements.